Lethja/Newth/DJGPP/README.md

 ### nix-like

-Assuming the DJGPP cross compiler tarball was extracted to `/opt` run the following to setup DJGPP in your shell
+Assuming the DJGPP cross-compiler tarball was extracted to `/opt` run the following to set up DJGPP in your shell

 ```
 export PATH=/opt/djgpp/i586-pc-msdosdjgpp/bin/:/opt/djgpp/bin/:$PATH